 What are the benefits of using dust free cat litter?

-Cat litter that isn’t dust free can actually be very dangerous to your feline friend.
-Due to the high dust content in the litters, some cats and especially kittens, have an increased risk of developing breathing problems such as allergies or asthma.
+Cat litter that isn’t dust-free can actually be very dangerous to your feline friend.
+Due to the high 2 content in the litters, some cats and especially kittens, have an increased risk of developing breathing problems such as allergies or asthma.

 But, your kitty isn’t the only one suffering.
 If you or anyone else in your home has asthma or other breathing problems, a dusty cat litter can actually aggravate any respiratory conditions.